cendekia/cendekia-blog/_projects/autotestify-qa-app.md

 - Implementing user management module with CRUD operations
 - Setting up validation for user data with proper error handling
 - Creating secure password handling with bcrypt hashing
+- Implementing project and sprint management module
+- Creating DTOs for project and sprint operations with validation
+- Developing REST API endpoints for projects and sprints

-Check out our latest [Week 3 update blog post](/blogs/2025/05/05/autotestify-week3-user-management/) for detailed information about our progress.
+Check out our latest [Week 3 update blog post](/blogs/2025/05/07/autotestify-week3-project-sprint-management/) for detailed information about our progress.

 ## Planned Timeline